MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/identity-readme.md

 Configuration is attempted in the above order.
 For example, if values for a client secret and certificate are both present, the client secret will be used.

+## Continuous Access Evaluation

+As of version 1.14.0, accessing resources protected by [Continuous Access Evaluation (CAE)][cae] is possible on a per-request basis.
+This behavior can be enabled by setting the `enable_cae` keyword argument to `True` in the credential's `get_token` method.
+CAE isn't supported for developer and managed identity credentials.

 ## Token caching

 Token caching is a feature provided by the Azure Identity library that allows apps to: